bpietravalle/fuel/README.md

 uidProperty| String | "uid"

 ### Authentication Helper
 Fuel does not expose the $firebaseAuth service.
 To do so, inject `fuelAuth`.
-This factory will return a $firebaseAuth service at the url specified by the `fuelConfigurationProvider`, as specifided above.
+This factory will return a $firebaseAuth service at the url specified by the `fuelConfigurationProvider`, as specified above.

 ## Contributing